drakkar-lig/walt-python-packages/client/walt/client/doc/md/networking.md

 for more info.

-## walt-adm: optional network admin network
+## walt-adm: optional admin network

 If WALT is installed in a building and reuses an existing network infrastructure, there is usually a dedicated VLAN already in place for remote administration of switches.